kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ### 1. car stuck bug in the car simulator

-When I run the trained model on the track2, the car got stuck when its speed slow down sometimes.
-The following show an example of car stuck.
-It was on the downhill, steering angle was around 0 and throttle was above 15 and keeping raising because of PID controller.
+When I run the trained model on the track two, the car got stuck sometimes when its speed slowed down.
+An example of car stuck is captured as the below image.
+This example happened on the downhill, steering angle was around 0 and throttle was above 15 and keeping raising because of PID controller.
+Others might happen in different conditions.
 I had no idea how it happened and how to resolve.
-All I just did was quit and run the model and the simulator again.
+All I did was just quit and run the model and the simulator again.

 <img src="./examples/car_stuck.png" width="600" alt="car stuck" />

 ### 2. keeping car in the right lane

-There are two lanes in the track2.
+There are two lanes in the track two.
 The car should keep in the right lane by our driving experience.
 However, our self-driving model doesn't attend to keep the car in the right lane.
 There are two reasons.
-First, we started our training data from track1, which only has one lane.
+First, we started our training data from track one, which only has one lane.
 The model could not learn two or multiple lanes knowledge from it.
-The other, even after including the track2 trained data, we did mirror data augmentation, which also reversed the left and the right lane sides.
-Therefore, it is impractice to let the car to keep in right lane.
+The other, even after including the track two trained data, we did mirror data augmentation, which also reversed the left and the right lane sides.
+Therefore, it is much difficult to let the car to keep in right lane.
+Our model might drive the car in both two lanes in the track two.

 ###  3. car swinging on the road

-Because of data bias balance, we cut most of car driving data with zero or very small steering angle.
-It caused the model to drive the car in a swinging way.
-We had tried to train the model more epoches, it could reduce swings a little in the track one.
-However, the new model apted to be crashed easier in the track two.
-It may be because the model is more overfitted for track1 and cannot repsonse the quick turn road in track two.
+Because of data balance processing, we cut most of car driving data with zero or very small steering angle.
+It might caused the model to drive the car in a swinging way because the car apted to turn even in the straight road.
+We tried to train the model with much more epoches, it could reduce swings a little in the track one.
+However, the new trained model apted to be crashed much easier in the track two than the original one.
+It may be because the model was more overfitted for track one and cannot response the quick turn road in track two.

-After we added the track two data to train, the self-driving car became in a more swinging way in the track one but still can run full round without problem.
-The result videos in the previous session came from the same model after trained both track one and track two data.
-I thought it would be an open issue how to self-driving safely and smoothly without too much unnecessary swings.
+After we added the track two data to train, the car can run safely on the track two.
+However, the self-driving car became more swinging run in the track one.
+But the trained model can run full round of both track one and two without problems.
+The result videos shown above came from the same trained model of both track one and track two data.
+I thought it would be an open issue how to self-driving safely but smoothly without too much unnecessary swings.

 ###  4. data qualities in the collected data for track two

-We used the old trained model to run and collect the driving data of the track two.
+We used the model based on the track one to run and collect the driving data of the track two.
 The car may stay in the road but not drive elegantly in some cases.
-We still add them to our training set.
+These data are still to be added into our training set.
 That is, the model may learning an ugly way to keep the car staying in the road.
 We believed the model would learn better if we gave more elegant driving data.
-However, the model still learned how to drive the car on the road without crashed.
+However, the model still learned how to drive the car on the road without crashed successfully.

 ###  5. car response lag in recording videos

-The trained model coould drive full rounds both in the track one and track two.
+The trained model could drive full rounds both in the track one and track two.
 However, when I started to record the video in my MacBook Air, the car was much easier to went outside track in the quick turns.
-This is because the car simulator was realtime and our model took CPU to run the deep learning model and responding the correct steering angle.
-When starting video recoding, it shared some CPU resource to record video and cause a very short time response lag.
-These little lags might caused the car to turn too late in some quick turns of the track two.
-After serveral trials, I sucessed to record a full round run of the track two.
-I thought the model could drive the car more smoothly and safely when using a more powerful calculating machine.
+This is because the car simulator controller was realtime.
+Our model took CPU to run the deep learning network and responding the correct steering angle in time.
+When starting video recoding, it shared some CPU resources to record video and cause a very short response lag.
+These little lags might caused the car to turn too a little late in some cases of the track two.
+After serveral recording trials, I sucessed to record a full round run of the track two.
+I thought the model could drive the car more smoothly, quickly and safely when using a more powerful calculating machine.

 ###  6. custom maps and car self-drivng championship

 This project is one of the most interestinig projects I have had.
-However, only two track maps are not enough for me.
+However, only two track maps are not enough for us.
 I think if it is possible to open a map editor for the car simulator.
-If we have this map editor, a lot of interesting track map will be created in open source communities.
-Then we may have more fun on them.
+If the map editor is open, I believe a lot of interesting track map will be created.
+We may have much more fun on them.

 Besides, I think Udacity can hold a car self-drivng championship for all nanodegree students.
-The whole new track map may be similar to track two but different.
+A whole new track map is created for it.
 Every one can summit a model to compete.
 Then winner of the champoinship is to see who can run the full round safely and fastest.